40 Best Hobbies to Take Up in Your 40s

 No, not to be a burglar.
-If you’ve ever been locked out of your house, you know how useful this skill can be.
+If you’ve ever been locked out of your house, you know this is one of those hobbies for 40-year-olds this is also an essential life skill for40-year-olds.
 It can also just be fun—a real-world puzzle that takes laser-like focus to solve.
 For a few dollars, you can acquire a lock-picking set on Amazon to get a handle on the basics, before working your way up to something more sophisticated.
 Check out this handy guide for an overview of the essentials and you’ll be picking locks within an hour.

 Take Up Chess

 This is a game that takes the greats decades to master, but you can get a handle on the basics over an afternoon.
 Bonus: Now’s a great time to learn, given that whole internet thing.